 The Jedi Knight's companion Doc's old girlfriend is Kaliyo, the Imperial Agent's first companion.

-In fact, the IA's last chapter is a subtle mess of these, because the members of the Star Cabal are a collection of NPCs from at least the Jedi Knight, Consular, and Smuggler stories/worlds.
+In fact, the last chapter of the Imperial Agent story is a subtle mess of these, because the members of the Star Cabal are a collection of NPCs from at least the Jedi Knight, Consular, and Smuggler stories/worlds.

 Cult: The Revanites of Dromond Kaas who secretly work to spread the word of Revan.
 They see themselves as persecuted by both Jedi and Sith but do little sane work that would help them be accepted by either.